jsauve/SIAlertView.Xamarin/README.md

 # SIAlertView.Xamarin
 SIAlertView.Xamarin is a C#/Mono Xamarin.iOS port of Sumi Interactive's [SIAlertView](https://github.com/Sumi-Interactive/SIAlertView) for native iOS.
 It's basically a hand-rolled UIAlertView.

-The one thing that's not yet working is the dismissal transition effects.
+A couple of the transition effects are not yet working.
 I'm hoping to have that fixed soon.

+I also need to ensure that the action delegates on the button clicks are working optimally.

 Feel free to fix any problems and issue a pull request!
 Thanks!